evanoshea21/Sauce-Apparel-Frontend/README.md

 - MySQL database (paired with Prisma ORM as a querying tool) to store Products, Customers, Accounts (OAuth providers/sessions), etc. All queries can be found in the `/app/api` directory.
 - Authorize.net to process payment transactions and to store sensitive user info in their PCI-approved CIM database (customer info manager).

+This application provides the store owner with an admin dashboard to Create-Read-Update-Delete products on their database, which includes inventory management of each product's variation (sizes in this case).

+What is shown on the customer's side is a traditional e-commerce grid of products, with a dynamic product-details page allowing the customer to configure item variation and quantity before adding items to their cart.
+An additional feature allows users to save items to navigate to later.

+Upon navigating to the checkout page, the user can update their cart, choose their payment method via sign-in or guest checkout, and complete their order via Authorize.net payment processor.

-## Authorize.net's SDK was implemented with Node.js which facilitates the following operations:
+## Authorize.net's SDK was implemented with Node.js and facilitated the following operations:

 Note: each operation works through Authorize.net's in-house PCI-approved database for payment processing